careerbytecode/python-challenge/README.md

 ## 🚀 Daily Challenge Workflow

 ### 🔹 Step 1: Enter the Project Folder

 Each day, start by entering the respective folder:

 ```bash
 cd Project1-FileProcessingAutomation
 ````

+---

 ### 🔹 Step 2: Understand the Objective

-Open the `README.md` inside the folder and read the:
+Open the `README.md` inside the folder and review:

 * Problem Statement
 * Tools to be used